 State Administration of Press and Publishing, Film, Radio and Television of China required to limit foreign publisher of children's literature and to introduce quotas for Chinese writers and artists (specifically stipulates that this restriction will affect picture books only).
 At the same time the Internet giant Taobao was forced to ban the sale of all foreign literature into their platform.
 And before that Chinese universities were instructed as far as possible to limit the use of foreign textbooks.

-The struggle that the Chinese authorities are against the cultural expansion of the West, has been going on for decades.
-In 1980-ie it was the official campaign against "spiritual pollution."
-When General Secretary Hu Jintao, it was a struggle against "international conspiracy by westernization and separation of China."
-"Ideology and Culture - the areas that primarily seek to occupy hostile forces", - he reminded the Chinese comrade Hu.
-Today, his successor Xi Jinping tries to minimize Western influence in Chinese education.
-The National Security Committee is directly related to the foreign cultural domination "unconventional threats to national security."
+The struggle that the Chinese authorities are waging against the cultural expansion of the West has been going on for decades.
+In 1980, it was an official campaign against "spiritual pollution".
+Under Secretary-General Hu Jintao, this was a struggle against an "international conspiracy to Westernize and divide China."
+"Ideology and culture are those areas that primarily seek to occupy hostile forces," Comrade Hu reminded the Chinese.
+Today, his successor, Xi Jinping, is trying to minimize the Western influence in Chinese education.
+The National Security Committee directly classifies foreign cultural dominance as "unconventional threats to the security of the state".

 If we consider that the ambitious Chinese parents start the process of education of their children literally from the cradle to the battlefield with the West turns all - and cartoons, and toys and picture books.
 The struggle for the minds of the younger generation is on the front pages of influential publications.
 Analysts from the newspaper of the Chinese People's Liberation Army in all seriousness scold cartoon "Zveropolis" for corrupting influence on children.